dd2480-spring-2025-group-1/sir-lancebot/report.md

 #### Requirement #5: Secure against exploits
 The adventure game should not allow any exploits to be used through the user input.

+The tests have been traced to the respective requirements in the form of comments in the code.
+However, it was not feasible to create tests for requirement #4, thus there are no tests for this requirement.
+Tests for requirement #4 require a deeper lever of channel mocking that we were not able to produce.

 <!-- Optional (point 3): trace tests to requirements.
 * TODO: Update this section -->